White paperThe Enterprise Framework for Compliant, Scalable AI

 1. Validation Paradigm Shift: Traditional systems operate deterministically within validated parameters.
 AI systems require Computer Software Assurance (CSA) methodologies that emphasize risk-based testing over exhaustive validation—a concept many quality teams find uncomfortable.

 2. Decision Authority Ambiguity: Who owns the decision when AI recommends a deviation investigation closure but the quality engineer disagrees?
-Traditional systems don’t make recommendations; AI systems do.
-This creates new accountability questions that standard operating procedures rarely address.
+Traditional systems don't make recommendations; AI systems do.
+This creates new accountability questions that standard operating procedures rarely address, and it puts a premium on disciplined AI governance.

 3. Continuous Evolution: Validated systems remain stable until a formal change control.
 AI models may evolve through retraining.
 How do you maintain GxP compliance when the system behavior changes without traditional change management triggers?